 The previous and original version of this total conversion mod, "Three Kingdoms - The Fight for Supremacy," was a modification for Rome: Total War.
 However the developers modified the Rome.exe and included the complete game in their uploads.
 These made the modification illegal, thus TWC never allowed them to advertise the upload links or have an own forum.
 Later, Gigantus started a new project; he decided to port the old conversion to a better engine, namely the Medieval II: Total War: Kingdoms engine.
 Seether and others joined shortly after and released the first Beta in 2013 and, later, v1.4 in early 2014.
 After real life was sorted out, Gigantus and Seether joined forces once again in early 2018 to continue production of the mod.
-Version 3.0 was released on 20 December 2018 with the mod now currently standing at v3.2.028.
+Version 4.0 was released on 21 July 2019 with Version 4.2, released on 20 August 2020, standing as the current version.

 Gigantus - Mod Leader

 Seether - Lead Designer, Jack-of-all-Trades

 It is highly suggested to use the 4GB Patch with this mod, as it allows Medieval II to use greater system resources, allowing greater stability and performance for modifications.
 The easiest way is to Google "4gb patch" and the first result should be from NTCore.
 When you run the 4gb_patch.exe, apply it to medieval2.exe